14 Amazing Health Benefits Of Lemongrass Tea

 Lemongrass tea works wonderfully well as an alternative remedy for stomach cramping, upset stomach, and other digestive issues.
 Studies have shown that lemongrass can be effective in treating gastric ulcers (4).

 Lemongrass essential oil can also help protect the stomach lining from aspirin (regular use of aspirin can often cause gastric ulcers).
-The oil is also used to improve digestion (5).
+Among the many lemongrass essential oil benefits, its ability to improve digestion is well-known (5).

 6. Enhances Kidney Functioning